alovajs/alovajs.github.io/docs/tutorial/02-getting-started/03-basic/05-global-interceptor.md

 ## Global response interceptor

 When we want to uniformly parse response data, uniformly handle errors, and uniformly handle request completion, we can specify a global response interceptor when creating an alova instance.
-The response interceptor includes an interceptor for successful requests and an interceptor for failed requests. and request completion interceptors.
+The response interceptor includes an `onSuccess` interceptor for successful requests, an `onError` interceptor for failed requests, and an `onComplete` interceptor.

 ```mermaid
 flowchart LR